lkorinek/mlops-project/reports/README.md

 > *complete copy of our development environment, one would have to run the following commands*
 >
 > Answer:
+> We used Conda, Docker, DVC, and Git to manage our project dependencies effectively.
+A Conda environment was created to ensure project dependencies remained isolated and did not interfere with other projects.
+Dependencies are explicitly listed in requirements.txt and pyproject.toml.
+Finally, version control was managed with Git.
+A new team member would be invited to join the github repository, clone it, and run the docker file via CLI docker “build -f Docker.dockerfile . -t trainer:latest”

 --- question 4 fill here ---